-Here are some important things you should know before you jump to conclusions.
+Here are some important facts about herpes you should know before you jump to conclusions.

 Believe it or not, you should avoid facial peels or waxing if you have an outbreak because treatments like this can spread the herpes virus and cause outbreaks all over your face.
 Disturbing?
 Absolutely.
 Good to know?
 Most definitely.
-“If you have a history of cold sores, you may want to talk to your dermatologist before you even attempt waxing your lip," said Rebecca Kazin, a board-certified dermatologist with the Washington Institute of Dermatologic Laser Surgery.
+“If you have a history of cold sores, you may want to talk to your dermatologist before you even attempt waxing your lip,” Rebecca Kazin, a board-certified dermatologist with the Washington Institute of Dermatologic Laser Surgery, tells Women’s Health.

 It isn’t just the blister that will spread the virus.
 The virus can actually be spread from the first tingle until it is completely healed, which can take weeks.
 From the moment you feel an outbreak, you should take precautions not to spread the virus.

 6. You can’t spread herpes to your dog

 Dogs can get herpes, but it is a different strain of the virus than the one humans get.
 You cannot spread the virus to your dog, and your dog can’t spread the virus to you.
 So no worries, dog lovers — his kisses may not be the cleanest in the world, but you’re not going to get a cold sore from loving on your pup.

 7. It’s not the end of the world

 Whether they’re cold sores or genital herpes, the symptoms are manageable.
 Though there is no cure for herpes, outbreaks can be managed and symptoms greatly reduced.

 8. Herpes isn’t always recurring